benbren/some.models/README.md

 library("some.models")
 ```

-to get the package on your computer This will install two packages, bench and ggbeeswarm, automatically so that the user can access the vignettes!
+to get the package on your computer This will install two packages (bench and ggbeeswarm) automatically so that the user can access the vignettes!

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem and illustrates very basically the usage of both functions in the package:

 ``` r
 library(some.models)